 For example, Capital One 360 is typically among the first to lower their rates and the last to raise them when the interest rate landscape changes.
 Thus, while they’re quite popular, they’re not at the bleeding edge rate-wise.
 In contrast, banks like Synchrony Bank, Ally Bank, and CIT Bank have always stood at the top of the interest rate game.

-- CIT Bank – CIT Bank is currently offering 1.35% APY on all savings accounts balances of up to $100,000.
-CIT Bank offers a wide variety of CDs, home loans, and small business loans, as well.
+- CIT Bank – CIT Bank offers a wide variety of CDs, a MMA, home loans, and small business loans, as well.
 The minimum deposit to open a savings account is $100.

 Try Lending Club – If you’re looking for a higher yield than a regular bank can offer and you don’t mind taking on some additional risk, you might want to check out Lending Club.
 It’s not FDIC-insured, but annual returns have averaged 9.05% APY over the past 18 months.
 It’s free to open an account, and you can get started with as little as $25.